-Level / Responsible Party Roles and Responsibilities Level / Nesponsible Faity Notes and Nesponsibilities ICRC National Level/Delegation Office in Yangon: Provide support, oversight and quality control to technical field officers working on environmental and social risk management.
-EcoSec and Wathab Co to appoint Environmental and Social Focal EcoSec and Wathab Co Departments Points who will collect, review, provide quality assurance and no objections to Screening Forms, Voluntary Land Donation Forms and ESMPs as relevant.
-Submit first 5 set of Screening Forms and the first Logistics Co Department 5 ESMPs to the World Bank for review and no objection.
-Keep documentation of all progress. - Focal points will oversee overall implementation and monitoring of environmental and social mitigation activities, compile progress reports from the States and Regions, and report to the World Bank on a quarterly basis. - Focal points will provide briefings to ICRC Technical Field Officers who will be responsible for implementing the ESMF. - Logistics Co will train relevant staff on mitigation measures to be built into service contracts ICRC State and Region/Sub- Delegation Offices in Kachin, Rakhine, Shan and Mandalay: - Ensure project activities do not fall under the Negative List.
+Level / Responsible Party Roles and Responsibilities ICRC National Level/Delegation Office in Yangon: Provide support, oversight and quality control to technical field officers working on environmental and social risk management.
+EcoSec and Wathab Co to appoint Environmental and Social Focal EcoSec and Wathab Co Departments Logistics Co Department Points who will collect, review, provide quality assurance and no objections to Screening Forms, Voluntary Land Donation Forms and ESMPs as relevant.
+Submit first 5 set of Screening Forms and the first 5 ESMPs to the World Bank for review and no objection.
+Keep - Focal points will oversee overall implementation and monitoring of environmental and social mitigation activities, compile progress reports from the States and Regions, and report to the World Bank on a quarterly basis. - Focal points will provide briefings to ICRC Technical Field Officers who will be responsible for implementing the ESMF. - Logistics Co will train relevant staff on mitigation measures to be built into service contracts ICRC State and Region/Sub- Delegation Offices in Kachin, Rakhine, Shan and Mandalay: - Ensure project activities do not fall under the Negative List.
 Fill out Screening Forms for relevant subproject activities and submit forms to the E&S Focal Points.
-ICRC Technical Field Officers - If relevant, fill out Voluntary Land Donation Forms and/or draft site- specific ESMPs for subproject activities and submit forms to the E&S Logistics Officers Focal Points.
+ICRC Technical Field Officers

-Oversee daily implementation and monitoring of environmental and social mitigation measures, and report progress and performance to the E&S Focal Points on a quarterly basis.
-Provide briefings to MRCS volunteers and local contractors on relevant environmental and social mitigation measures, roles and responsibilities.
+Logistics Officers - If relevant, fill out Voluntary Land Donation Forms and/or draft site- specific ESMPs for subproject activities and submit forms to the E&S Focal Points. - Oversee daily implementation and monitoring of environmental and social mitigation measures, and report progress and performance to the E&S Focal Points on a quarterly basis. - Provide briefings to MRCS volunteers and local contractors on relevant environmental and social mitigation measures, roles and responsibilities.
 MRCS Volunteers - Comply with the Project's environmental and social mitigation measures, as well as local legislation.
 Local Contractors - Comply with the Project's environmental and social mitigation measures, as well as local legislation. - Take all necessary measures to protect the health and safety of workers and community members, and avoid, minimize or mitigate any environmental harm resulting from project activities.

 The World Bank will provide training, technical support and implementation support to the ICRC in the implementation of this ESMF.
-It will conduct prior review and no objection for the first 5 Screening Forms and first 5 ESMPs that may need to be prepared.
-During quarterly implementation support visits, it will review monitoring reports and progress on implementation of environmental and social risk mitigation measures.
+During quarterly implementation support visits, it will review monitoring reports and progress on implementation of environmental and social risk mitigation measures, including reviewing a sample of Screening Forms, ESMPs and voluntary land donation forms as relevant and needed.